 Preparing for a big mountain trip takes more than just endurance training.
-The Mountain Performance Program utilizes an integrated approach to develop all areas of athletic performance.
+The APT Mountain Performance Program utilizes an integrated approach to develop all areas of athletic performance.
 The level of athletic ability is one of the biggest variables that determines success in the backcountry that can be controlled.
 The Mountain Performance Program applies evidence based training techniques to build tougher, faster and stronger athletes while helping prevent injuries from overtraining.
 The components of an integrated performance program include:

 - Flexibility: Having the ability to move without restriction is critical for all athletes.
 Lack of flexibility can cause imbalances that lead to injuries if uncorrected.
 All APT programs incorporate a combination of SMR (self-myofascial release), static, active and dynamic stretching to improve posture, enhance mobility and reduce the risk of injury.

-- Cardio-Respiratory Training: A professional endurance program assesses your current level of fitness and goals to develop a training plan that progresses you safely.
+- Endurance Training: A professional endurance program assesses your current level of fitness and goals to develop a training plan that progresses you safely.
 Frequency, duration, intensity and type of activity all have an effect on the energy system being trained.
 Let us take care of the variables to make sure you are developing the endurance you need for your goals.

 - Strength Training: Strength training includes core training, balance training, plyometrics, SAQ (speed, agility and quickness) and resistance training.
 APT designs strength training programs that develop the stabilizer muscles (helps prevent injuries), build strength and finally develop power.